RomanDeveloperGit/story-app-frontend/README.md

 # story-app-frontend
 An application for reading and writing stories.
 And, I hope, it will be useful to the FSD community.

-Main Stack: TS, React, Effector, FSD, Vite
+Main Stack: TS, React, Effector, Antd, FSD, Vite

 ## [From Vite README] React + TypeScript + Vite